Uniswap/interface/apps/web/README.md

 yarn web start
 ```

+## Unsupported tokens

+Check out `useUnsupportedTokenList()` in [src/state/lists/hooks.ts](./src/state/lists/hooks.ts) for blocking tokens in your instance of the interface.

+You can block an entire list of tokens by passing in a tokenlist like [here](./src/constants/lists.ts)

 ## Accessing Uniswap V2

 The Uniswap Interface supports swapping, adding liquidity, removing liquidity and migrating liquidity for Uniswap protocol V2.